 Microwave Oven

-Microwave ovens use electromagnetic waves to produce heat inside the food molecules, causing them to vibrate and release thermal energy.
+Today, a kitchen seems incomplete without this ubiquitous appliance.
+Microwave ovens use electromagnetic waves to produce heat inside the water molecules, causing them to vibrate and release thermal energy.

 Percy Spencer, an engineer at Raytheon Corporation, invented it in 1945.
 How did it happen?
 Spencer was working on radar systems for the US Navy during World War II, using magnetrons to generate microwave signals.

 One day, he noticed that a candy bar in his pocket had melted after being exposed to microwaves from a nearby magnetron, and later he realised that those microwaves could be used to heat food faster than conventional methods.
+Next, he experimented with different foods, such as popcorn and eggs, and filed a patent for his invention.

-The first commercial microwave oven was introduced in 1947 by Raytheon under the name Radarange.
+The first commercial microwave oven was introduced in 1947 by Raytheon under the name “Radarange.”

 “The microwave oven is the consolation prize in our hectic world.
 It cooks quickly, efficiently, and safely.”
-Robert L. Wolke.
+Robert L. Wolke

 Interesting Facts: